by Wyn Hilty

 The Camaro was Chevrolet’s answer to the Ford Mustang and quickly became one of the classic pony cars: small, affordable muscle cars that also included the Pontiac Firebird and the Mercury Cougar.
 They were particularly popular with younger male drivers.

 It’s an Agnes de Mille dream ballet!

 Agnes de Mille (1905-1993) was an American dancer and choreographer whose most famous work is her choreography for the Broadway musical Oklahoma!
 (1943).
-“Dream Ballet” was one of the pivotal scenes in the musical, in which the heroine dreams about her possible future life with the man she loves; it was considered one of the first scenes in American musical theater in which the choreographed dancing advanced the plot.
+“Dream Ballet” is one of the pivotal scenes in the musical, in which the heroine dreams about her possible future life with the man she loves; it was considered one of the first scenes in American musical theater in which the choreographed dancing advanced the plot.

 It’s a bonsai Bigfoot.

-Bonsai is the art of training and aesthetically pruning miniature trees and other plants; while the art was practiced in ancient Egypt and China, the Japanese are best known for their bonsai techniques.
+Bonsai is the art of training and aesthetically pruning miniature trees and other plants; while the art was also practiced in ancient Egypt and China, the Japanese are best known for their bonsai techniques.
 Bigfoot, a.k.a.
 Sasquatch, is a legendary apelike creature that haunts the forests of northern California, the Pacific Northwest, and western Canada.